omriBernstein/farse/readme.md

 Use case—you've got an [arrow](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)/[generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*)/normal function and you want: its name, an array of its declared arguments, its body, and/or what kind of function it is.

+# Why?

+There are wonderful Javascript parsers out there (see for example [acorn](https://github.com/ternjs/acorn) or [esprima](https://github.com/jquery/esprima)).
+They are generalists.
+This function parser is meant to be [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9#.h2zujh9og), small in scope, and small in size.

 # Getting started

 If using it from node, go ahead and: